NEW: Get Updates by Email

 The 2025 Hyundai Ioniq 9 is one of the biggest vehicles in its class and despite the subtle curve to its roofline delivers ample space for up to seven passengers.

-There’ll be some big news coming out of the Los Angeles Auto Show this week.
-In Hyundai’s case, that means the big Ioniq 9, the newest – and largest – member of its growing EV family.
+There’ll be some big news coming out of the LA Auto Show this week.
+In Hyundai’s case, that means the big Ioniq 9, the newest — and largest — member of its growing EV family.
 While it shares some critical underpinnings with both the compact Ioniq 5 crossover and Ioniq 6 sedan, the 2025 Hyundai Ioniq 9 is a near full-size, three-row EV going after much the same sort of customer as the automaker’s gas-powered Palisade SUV.

 As with the rest of the Ioniq line, the 3-row model is stylish, well-equipped and makes good use of its battery-electric drivetrain.
 That translates into a roomy cabin, solid performance and significant range, up to 335 miles depending upon the powertrain package.